The 2025 Statutory Review of the Local Government Rate Cap Mechanism is underway

 Click here to download the Discussion Paper

 This Discussion Paper provides further guidance beyond the Terms of Reference through a series of questions designed to capture broad perspectives on the RCM and its impacts over the last ten years.
-You are encouraged to read the Discussion Paper and prepare a written response which addresses some or all of the questions as appropriate, providing evidence and anecdotes to support your views as necessary.
+The Discussion Paper remains available to download, but as of 12 September 2025 submissions are closed.
+Thanks to all sector stakeholders who have provided a submission.

 Online Survey

-The Online Survey provides a way to share your views as part of the Review without having to write a response to the Discussion Paper.
-The survey contains a mix of open and closed questions, and is geared towards individual ratepayers.
-Responses to the Online Survey are confidential, and ACIL Allen does not and will not ask for names or contact details to be provided to fill out the Survey.
+An Online Survey provided for stakeholders to share views as part of the Review without having to write a response to the Discussion Paper.
+The survey contained a mix of open and closed questions, and is geared towards individual ratepayers.
+The Online Survey is now closed.
+Thanks to all sector stakeholders who provided a response to the survey.
+The data collected via the survey will form part of the evidence base for the review.

 Our Process